 Be proactive.
 Tell me what you need.
 This includes coming to knock on my (virtual) door, emailing me, setting up a meeting, or catching me in the corridor.

-Write things down and remind me what we’ve talked about.
+Remind me what we’ve talked about last time when we meet.
 I would love to remember every small detail that we decided when we met last week, but this doesn’t always happen.
-Don’t hesitate to bring me up to speed when we meet.
+Don’t hesitate to bring me up to speed when we meet (which will be helped considerably by writing things down when we meet!).
 Even if I already remember what we are talking about, a couple of introductory topic sentences will help us both get in the right frame of mind.
-Be sure to take notes of our meetings.

 Read all of the lab documentation.
-That includes this lab manual, but also your course documentation.
+That includes this lab manual, but also your course documentation (e.g., the dissertation module guide if you are a BSc or MSc student).
 You are responsible for knowing what is in each of these places, following the rules and guidelines we have set up, and notifying someone if you find incorrect information (or if you have questions).

 Be strategic in what you ask me.
 Please check the lab manual, University / School documentation, and/or a Google search before asking me something.